Preventing Dock-Leveler Stump-Out

 Stump-out is a peculiar safety issue because it’s caused by a safety feature found on mechanical dock levelers.
 Mechanical dock levelers utilize safety legs to prevent rapid free-fall that can result if the truck were to prematurely separate from the dock while being loaded or unloaded.
 While this feature is not only necessary but required, its unintended consequences can be costly.

 Let’s say that your mechanical dock leveler comes to rest on the trailer bed, just above dock height.
 The leveler’s mechanical safety legs will hang freely above the frame posts.
 As the trailer is loaded, the weight of the forklift causes the trailer bed height to fluctuate from above dock height to below.
 This is where the issues begin.

 When the trailer bed moves to below dock height, the mechanical safety legs will hit the fail safe frame post, preventing the leveler from following the trailer bed down.
 This results in the lip of the dock leveler adopting a steep slope to reach the trailer bed.

-Now, everytime the forklift impacts this slope, its load, the forklift and the forklift driver are all at risk.
+Now, every time the forklift impacts this slope, its load, the forklift and the forklift driver are all at risk.

 Top Safety and Security Hazards Associated with Stump-Out

 Personnel - most importantly, the safety of forklift drivers is at risk during stump-out situations.
-These often violent, jarrying transitions can lead to acute and chronic neck and/or back injuries, which can potentially be serious and costly.
+These often violent, jarring transitions can lead to acute and chronic neck and/or back injuries, which can potentially be serious and costly.

 Load - the uneven transition can disrupt whatever load is being transferred.
 If the freight is fragile or susceptible to sudden, harsh movements, you are at risk of compromising the security of its contents.